Car insurance in Canada - What You Need to Know

 Comprehensive car insurance:

-Get your personalized offer today.
+Contact the Surex team to get your personalized offer today.

 The amount on your policy can vary.
 A higher deductible usually means a lower premium (per month cost for your car insurance policy).
 It is essential to make sure you can reasonably afford your auto insurance deductible.
 In the case of an accident, if you cannot pay your deductible, your insurance company will not be able to help with your overall costs.